muhammadsanwarulislam/centerpoint/README.md

 Follow the steps mentioned below to install and run the project.
 For both **frontend**
 1. Clone or download the repository
-2. Run the command `yarn`
+2. Run the command `npm install`
-3. Run `yarn dev` from the project root and visit `http://localhost:3000/`
+3. Run `npm run dev` from the project root and visit `http://localhost:3000/`

 ## Q2